01.26.10

 I deleted that shit so fast.

 The sad thing about these encounters is that they are not rare.
 This kind of shit happens to most, if not all, women who write about sexuality online (and many who don’t).
 This sense of entitlement is everywhere, and we need to start speaking up about it.
-Britni writes:
+Frankie writes:

 When you ask me what my favorite toy is and I respond that I love my Hitachi, it is not okay for you to respond (on our first, second, or third conversation) with, “I wanna watch u use it on urself,” or, “o yea? u cum hard?”
 Dude.
 I’m not trying to have cyber sex with you right now!
 And people don’t seem to get that my tone of professionalism and my cold responses are implying that they are stepping over a line.